 Everything on this site was made in the wake of that show.
-I'm still an abstract painter (so is almost everyone, if we take "abstract" in it's original sense of "take or reduce from something") and probably always will be but my pictures are founded on something seen and real.
+I'm still an abstract painter ("abstract" in it's original sense of "to take or reduce from something") and probably always will be but my pictures are founded on something seen and real.
 I don't want to depict or describe -to evoke, rather - but now when I use a green its not a green from a tube, its a green from a leaf.
 And that makes all the difference.

 Tree and Sun from the Souvenirs and Memories series

 Sometimes it's as though the picture makes itself.
+You stand there, blinking at this good thing that's come out of nowhere, that's somehow occurred.
 Van Gogh knew his work was getting better when he noticed that drawing was becoming as fluent and natural to him as his handwriting.
 I've almost finished re-reading Ever Yours, the most recent compilation of Van Gogh's letters.
 First read them in Irving Stone's Dear Theo when I was 18 or so.
 I had the WH Auden selection too.
 Later I got the full four volume Complete Letters from the library in Berkeley, California.
 Their candour, honesty and depth just floored me.
 I reread them around 2000 and they floored me again.
 It is sad that this good and decent man, who is so intelligent and sensitive, who is patient and generous and not without a sense of humour either, should have had to suffer so much and be so alone in his life, but it is an absolute pleasure to share one's time with him.